BCarnaval/dvmc-impurity-solver/samples/03_CPT_3x4/README.md

 <div align="center">

 # CPT-dVMC calculation sample

 </div>

+This directory contains the minimal code to reproduce the results of Fig. 3a) and the third pannel of Fig. 5 of [arxiv:2209.08092](https://arxiv.org/abs/2209.08092) using PyQCM.

-This directory contains a direct application of the dVMC software usage to compute the ground state of a small 3x4 cluster then using the Q-matrix representation in cluster perturbation theory (CPT) to output the cluster spectral function of the system by calling PyQCM library.
+It computes the ground state, density of states and Fermi surface of a small 3x4 cluster then using the Q-matrix representation in cluster perturbation theory (CPT) to output the cluster spectral function of the system by calling PyQCM library.

 > ### Note
 >